rcsalomao/pdsnd_github/README.md

 This repository project was created on April 17, 2023.

 ### Project title
-Programming for Data Science with Python.
-Bikeshare Project.
+Programming for Data Science with Python: Bikeshare Project.

 ### Description
 This project contains a cli tool to analyze and display statistical information pertaining bike share data from Chicago, Washington and New York.